dokku/dokku-nats/README.md

-nats:create <name>            Create a nats service with environment variables nats:destroy <name>           Delete the service, delete the data and stop its container if there are no links left nats:enter <name> [command]   Enter or run a command in a running nats service container nats:export <name> > <file>   NOT IMPLEMENTED nats:expose <name> [port]     Expose a nats service on custom port if provided (random port otherwise) nats:import <name> <file>     NOT IMPLEMENTED nats:info <name>              Print the connection information nats:link <name> <app>        Link the nats service to the app nats:list                     List all nats services nats:logs <name> [-t]         Print the most recent log(s) for this service nats:promote <name> <app>     Promote service <name> as NATS_URL in <app>
+nats:create <name>            Create a nats service with environment variables nats:destroy <name>           Delete the service, delete the data and stop its container if there are no links left nats:enter <name> [command]   Enter or run a command in a running nats service container nats:exists <service>         Check if the nats service exists nats:export <name> > <file>   NOT IMPLEMENTED nats:expose <name> [port]     Expose a nats service on custom port if provided (random port otherwise) nats:import <name> <file>     NOT IMPLEMENTED nats:info <name>              Print the connection information nats:link <name> <app>        Link the nats service to the app nats:linked <name> <app>      Check if the nats service is linked to an app nats:list                     List all nats services nats:logs <name> [-t]         Print the most recent log(s) for this service nats:promote <name> <app>     Promote service <name> as NATS_URL in <app>